Luke Laird

-Luke Robert Laird (born May 4, 1978 in Hartstown, Pennsylvania) is an American country music songwriter and producer.
-He has written over 20 number one Billboard singles, including Carrie Underwood's "So Small", "Temporary Home", and "Undo It"; Blake Shelton's "Gonna"; Sara Evans' "A Little Bit Stronger"; Rodney Atkins's "Take a Back Road"; Eric Church's "Drink in My Hand", "Give Me Back My Hometown", and "Talladega"; Little Big Town's "Pontoon"; Luke Bryan's "I See You" and "Fast"; Thomas Rhett's "T-Shirt"; Kenny Chesney's "American Kids"; Lady Antebellum's "Downtown"; and Jon Pardi's "Head Over Boots."
+Luke Robert Laird (born May 4, 1978, in Hartstown, Pennsylvania) is an American country music songwriter and producer.
+He has written more than 20 number one Billboard singles, including Carrie Underwood's "So Small", "Temporary Home", and "Undo It"; Blake Shelton's "Gonna"; Sara Evans' "A Little Bit Stronger"; Rodney Atkins's "Take a Back Road"; Eric Church's "Drink in My Hand", "Give Me Back My Hometown", and "Talladega"; Little Big Town's "Pontoon"; Luke Bryan's "I See You" and "Fast"; Thomas Rhett's "T-Shirt"; Kenny Chesney's "American Kids"; Lady Antebellum's "Downtown"; and Jon Pardi's "Head Over Boots."
 He has also written and produced songs for Tim McGraw, Rascal Flatts, Kacey Musgraves, Toby Keith, Ne-Yo, John Legend, Darius Rucker, and many others.

 Early life

-Laird was born in Hartstown, PA on May 4, 1978.
+Laird was born in Hartstown, PA, United States, on May 4, 1978.
 He wrote songs and learned guitar in elementary school.
 After seeing a Randy Travis concert in high school, Laird claims he became fascinated with songwriting and production.
 He taught himself basic elements of music theory by listening to the radio and dissecting songs.
 Laird's parents took him in high school to see Middle Tennessee State University and its recording program, and he enrolled there in 1997, graduating in 2001 with a degree in Recording Industry Management.

 After college Laird moved to Nashville.
 Laird's first job in the industry was assistant tour manager for Brooks & Dunn, though he spent his weekends writing.
 He participated in songwriter nights in Nashville at venues such as Bluebird Cafe.
 In 2002, Chris Oglesby, at BMG Music at the time, offered Laird a publishing deal.
 BMG was later bought by Universal Music Publishing Group, which took over Laird's contract and made him a staff writer in 2008.

-While working at BMG he met a receptionist, Beth Mason.
+While working at BMG, he met a receptionist, Beth Mason.
 The two were married in 2010, and went on to co-found Creative Nation in 2011.